-To change living on the outer edges, it takes a seismic event or struggle that upsets our way of doing things to transform our view radically.
+Changing living on the outer edges takes a seismic event or struggle that upsets our way of doing things to radically transform our view.
 When our routine collapses, it lays bare the shallow places of our existence and causes us to reevaluate what is of most value to us.

-In those moments, we seek answers to our questions about God, as to why we suffer and die.
+In those moments, we seek answers to our questions about God and why we suffer and die.
 There is no satisfactory explanation that anyone can give us.
 For myself, there are things that I must accept as real or otherwise; it will drive me crazy.
-There are no concrete answers that justify the cynic in me or anyone else.
-All I know is when I go beyond the outer edges and limits of myself; and when I surrender my life to God, I discover an intimacy with God that defies rational explanation.
+No concrete answers justify the cynic in me or anyone else.
+All I know is when I go beyond my outer edges and limits, and when I surrender my life to God, I discover an intimacy with God that defies rational explanation.

 Although living in an imperfect world, some of us can see beyond the shallow places.
 There are moments we see God in the face of a child or a beautiful sunset.
 Today we see a glimpse of God in the selfless workers providing care during the crisis.
 May we, at this moment, fathom God the Father and Mother’s love for us, sustaining us through Christ.
 May we trust the One who has an eternal plan for our life, supporting us with hope and encouragement through the emotional trauma and upheaval we feel.

 I will experience the peace of God during the storm.
-I will imagine the One who, through the mystery of the cross, suffered and died and was raised again to reveal God’s love for all humanity.
+Through the mystery of the cross, I will imagine the One who suffered and died and was raised again to reveal God’s love for all humanity.
 My heart rests in the confidence that the suffering Messiah loves me unconditionally and is with me and will be with me through every struggle.
 The message of the cross proclaims there is hope beyond all our suffering and pain.
 (We are all Broken and that’s All Right)

 In these troubling hours, I trust the love of God will comfort your pain and suffering.
 May we experience Christ’s love reaching out to us and giving us hope?
 When we know God loves us, that love will sustain us through the pain of any suffering.
 Job proclaimed after the loss of everything I know that my redeemer lives, and even though he slays me, I will praise him.
 I will put my trust in God and not myself for answers.
 I will trust the One who gave me life will also sustain me through every trouble.

-Our confidence I pray is not unlike Job’s spiritual perspective about life.
+Our confidence, I pray, is not unlike Job’s spiritual perspective about life.
 God’s love protects us from nothing that may happen to us.
 However, it does give us an unexplainable inner strength to sustain us through every sorrow and question concerning life.
-I no longer live in the outer edges of life but the depths of God’s love and resurrection presence.
+I no longer live in the outer edges of life but in the depths of God’s love and resurrection presence.
 I hold onto that my redeemer lives, and his love extends throughout eternity into the highest heavens, and I am safe.